-A facility is provided whereby input No. 1 takes priority over the other inputs.
-This is particularly important for a paging system where background music may, for example, be playing via input No 4.
+A facility is provided whereby input No.1 and input No.2 take priority over the other inputs.
+When the priority circuit of input No.2 is operated for example, inputs 3-4-5-6 are muted.
+This is particularly important for a paging system where background music may, for example, be playing via channel 5.
 Operation of the microphone button will automatically mute the music whilst the paging announcement is made.
-The priority circuit is operated by making a contact between pins 4 and 5 of the DIN input plug.
+Input No.1 operates in a similar manner though note that input No.1 priority will mute input No.2 as well as 3-4-5-6.
+This is known as a ladder priority sequence.
+In both cases, the priority circuit is operated by making a contact between pins 4 and 5 of the corresponding DIN input plug.
 This would normally be done by the microphone "press-to-talk" button via the microphone lead.

-The audio pre-amplification circuit for input No.1 is active (live) at all times, and therefore the "press-to-talk" button of the paging microphone that is used should normally mute the microphone audio output.
+Inputs 1 and 2 are normally active (live), so the microphone "press-to-talk" button will need to be wired such that the audio output from the microphone is muted until the button is operated.
 The Mustang DM/1 microphone has been designed with this facility in mind.
+Operating the priority circuit will normally trigger the chime generator circuit.